LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Data Augmentation Banks

 \section{Data Augmentation Banks}

-We apply data augmentation for self-supervised contrastive pretraining and some supervised learning methods.
-We utilize a bank of data augmentation techniques to enhance the model's robustness and generalization.
+For contrastive pre-training, we employ a bank of data augmentation methods to enhance the model's robustness and generalization capabilities.
 During the forward pass in the training of each iteration, one augmentation method will be picked from available augmentation options with equal probability.
 The data augmentation methods include temporal flipping, temporal masking, frequency masking, channel masking, jittering, and dropout, and can be further expanded to more choices.
-We provide a detailed description of each technique below.

-\textbf{Temporal Flippling.} We reverse the EEG data along the temporal dimension.
-The probability of applying this augmentation is controlled by a parameter \textit{prob}, with a default value of 0.5.

-\textbf{Temporal Masking.} We randomly mask timestamps across all channels.
-The proportion of timestamps masked is controlled by the parameter \textit{ratio}, with a default value of 0.1.

-\textbf{Frequency Masking.} First introduced in~\cite{zhang2022self} for contrastive learning, this method involves converting the EEG data into the frequency domain, randomly masking some frequency bands, and then converting it back.
-The proportion of frequency bands masked is controlled by the parameter \textit{ratio}, with a default value of 0.1.

-\textbf{Channel Masking.} We randomly mask channels across all timestamps.
-The proportion of channel masked is controlled by the parameter \textit{ratio}, with a default value of 0.1.

-\textbf{Jittering.} Random noise, ranging from 0 to 1, is added to the raw data.
-The intensity of the noise is adjusted by the parameter \textit{scale}, which is set by default to 0.1.

-\textbf{Dropout.} Similar to the dropout layer in neural networks, this method randomly drops some values.
-The proportion of values dropped is controlled by the parameter \textit{ratio}, with a default value of 0.1.